 What to Look For in the Best Turntables Under $500

-Sure enough, everyone’s individual circumstances will be different, but there are a few key things that every audiophile will want to heed before making a big purchase like this.
+Sure enough, everyone’s circumstances will be different, but there are a few key things that every audiophile will want to heed before making a big purchase like this.

 Plinth & Platter